tanaypandey/NewsFeed/README.md

 <img src="app Screenshots/front page.jpg" width = 300>                     <img src="app Screenshots/navigation.jpg" width = 300>

-This is the front page that diplays the news from                          This is the custom navigation drawer that displays the top 5 around the world from various sectors.                                     trending news from around the world

 <img src="app Screenshots/read news.jpg" width = 300>                      <img src="app Screenshots/trending.jpg" width = 300>

-This is the section that displays the news to be read                      this section shows all of the news that is trending around from within the app. this read news section has day                        the world. well as night reading mode.